How to Install a Marble Hexagon Tile Backsplash

-The tile cutting and installation process took about 10 hours.
+In our small kitchen, the tile cutting and installation process took about 10 hours.
 Professionals would do it half that time, and someone that’s never tiled before or used a water saw should add two or three hours to my time.

 Marble is much easier to work with on the saw than ceramic tile, which is more brittle, cracks more easily, and leaves little shards of ceramic all over the saw, making getting a smooth cut more difficult.
-The marble from build.com was a dream to work with!
+The marble was a dream to work with!

 The challenge of this installation was the shape of the tile.
-It was my first time working with hexagons, and it was a little tricky, definitely more time consuming than rectangles or big squares.
+It was my first time working with hexagons, and it was a little tricky– definitely more time consuming than rectangles or big squares.

 When laying tile, it’s always hard for me to know what to do with transition areas.
 It was easy on one side of our backsplash — where two walls come together.
 It wasn’t so easy on the other side of the backsplash where the lower cabinets end mid-wall to make room for the refrigerator.

-After some research, I found that for this type of transition pencil tiles are the way to go.
-I made the mistake of not ordering the matching tiles from build.com so I had to go to our local home improvement store and see what options I could find.
-Fortunately our gray and white polished marble is the most common marble variety, so I was able to find some marble pencil-tile trim pieces.
+After some research, I found that for this type of transition, pencil tiles are the way to go.
+I made the mistake of not ordering the matching pencil tiles when I initially placed my tile order, so I had to go to our local home improvement store and see what options I could find.
+Fortunately, our gray and white polished marble is the most common marble variety, so I was able to find some marble pencil-tile trim pieces.

 It turns out that I was able to lay the marble pencil tiles on their side and easily rip the required depth off of the back with the diamond bladed tile saw!
 I did crack one of the tiles, but it was after the cutting was complete.

 After our tile was installed, Abby and I both thought that white grout would look the best.
-Early in the process we considered gray because we thought it would hide stains better, but after the tiles were up, it was clear that white grout would really make the grayish marble stand out.
+Early in the process, we considered gray because we thought it would hide stains better, but after the tiles were up, it was clear that white grout would really make the grayish marble stand out.

 In all of my other tile installations, I would just buy any old sanded grout in the correct color.
 I’d only worked with ceramic in the past, so it wasn’t much of a worry.
 Polished marble is a different story.
 It’s a softer natural stone, so I wasn’t sure if sanded grout would scratch the tile.

-You will save a lot of money buy purchasing unmixed grout from the store.
+You will save a lot of money by purchasing unmixed grout from the store.
 A little bucket of pre-mixed grout can easily run you $45, while a box of un-mixed grout that equals the same amount will be around $15 or $20.
 The difference?
 Water.

 The box of grout I bought had the clearest instructions I had ever seen!
 I bought two boxes but only ended up using one.
 It’s always easier to buy too much and return the extra on your next trip to the store than it is to have to run out and purchase more while you’re covered in grout.

 Anyone that has mixed grout before knows that using the precise amount of water is super important and also a little tricky.
-You can be mixing grout and it seems way to clumpy and dry; then you add a teaspoon of water and it changes everything and the grout is perfect.
+You can be mixing grout and it seems way to clumpy and dry.
+Then you add a teaspoon of water and it changes everything and the grout is perfect.
 I’m exaggerating a little, but once the grout is close to the correct consistency, be careful when adding more water.
 It’s really easy to go overboard and add too much.